 A number of online forums are now available to help teachers and tutors share classroom materials and ideas.
 A couple of the biggest these days are TeachersPayTeachers.com, learning.com and sharemylesson.com.
 From humble beginnings these sites have become polished and sophisticated, providing a vital educational resources where a wide range of curriculum resources – created by people who really understand what works in the classroom setting — are available at reasonable cost or even for free.

 Besides saving other teachers time and money by giving them access to top-quality instructional aids, TeachersPayTeachers.com and similar sites also provide a supplementary source of income for teachers who sell lesson plans, student data sheets and other wares online.
 In a few cases the income has exceeded their teachers’ salaries.
-One first-grade teacher in Macon, Georgia has earned over $1 million in just three years!
+One first-grade teacher in Macon, Georgia has in just three years!
 Another teacher made over $24,000 this past summer selling wall charts that she initially created for her fifth-graders.
 Overall, contributors to TeachersPayTeachers.com have earned over $10 million.

 These kinds of sales are a good indication that the sites are worth a visit by teachers and tutors.
 The materials, while they vary in quality, offer a way to add to textbooks or other materials provided by one’s school or program, while stretching any allowances available for school supply purchases.
 Many sites let customers review and rate products, which helps highlight the best tools and drive up overall quality.